mario-noobs/face-regconition-service/README.md

 # Face Recognition Service

-The Face Recognition Service is a microservice that provides facial recognition functionalities, including creating a new identity and recognizing faces in images.
-It exposes two main API endpoints: one for creating a new identity and another for recognizing faces from provided images.
+The Face Recognition Service is a microservice that provides facial recognition functionalities, including creating a new identity, recognizing faces in images, and deleting existing identities.
+It exposes three main API endpoints: one for creating a new identity, another for recognizing faces from provided images, and a third for deleting face identities from the system.

 ## APIs